awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 + SUSE Linux Enterprise Server instances use Zypper\.
 For Zypper operations, Patch Manager requires Python 2\.6 or later\.

 ------

+Each snapshot is specific to an AWS account, patch group, operating system, and snapshot ID\.
+The snapshot is delivered through a presigned Amazon Simple Storage Service \(Amazon S3\) URL, which expires 24 hours after the snapshot is created\.
+After the URL expires, however, if you want to apply the same snapshot content to other instances, you can generate a new presigned Amazon S3 URL up to three days after the snapshot was created\.
+To do this, use the [get\-deployable\-patch\-snapshot\-for\-instance](https://docs.aws.amazon.com/cli/latest/reference/ssm/get-deployable-patch-snapshot-for-instance.html) command\.

 After all approved and applicable updates have been installed, with reboots performed as necessary, patch compliance information is generated on an instance and reported back to Patch Manager\.